Superzlw/Cell-InstanceSegmentation/readme.md

 # Sartorius: cell shape analysis

-Post-processing of detections will be key in this competition I think.
+Post-processing of detections will be key in this competition.
 To do proper filtering if detections we need a clear picture of the statistics of each of the three cell types.
 The aim of this notebook is to give some guidelines for post processing features regardless of which model is used.

 # Sartorius: Create COCO annotations